-The following table provides an analysis of the reserve for sales returns and the reserve for doubtful accounts (in thousands):
+The following table provides an analysis of the reserve for sales returns and the reserve for doubtful accounts:

-Cost of sales consists of the direct costs associated with procuring parts from suppliers and delivering products to customers.
-These costs include direct product costs, outbound freight and shipping costs, warehouse supplies and warranty costs, partially offset by purchase discounts and cooperative advertising.
-Total freight and shipping expense included in cost of sales for fiscal year 2012, 2011 and 2010 was $39.7 million, $41.1 million, and $31.6 million, respectively.
-Depreciation and amortization expenses are excluded from cost of sales and included in marketing, general and administrative and fulfillment expenses as noted below.
+Cost of goods sold consists of the direct costs associated with procuring parts from suppliers and delivering products to customers.
+These costs include direct product costs, purchase discounts, outbound freight, warehouse supplies and warranty costs.
+The Company includes freight and shipping costs in cost of goods sold.
+Total freight and shipping expense included in cost of goods sold for fiscal 2009, 2010 and 2011 was $19.2 million, $31.6 million, and $41.1 million, respectively.
+Depreciation and amortization are excluded from cost of goods sold and included in marketing, general and administrative and fulfillment costs as noted below.

-The Company or the vendors supplying its products provide the Company’s customers limited warranties on certain products that range from 30 days to lifetime.
-In most cases, the Company’s vendors are the party primarily responsible for warranty claims.
+The Company or the vendors supplying it products provide the Company's customers limited warranties on certain products that range from 30 days to lifetime.
+In most cases, the Company's vendors are the primarily responsible for warranty claims.
 Standard product warranties sold separately by the Company are recorded as deferred revenue and recognized ratably over the life of the warranty, ranging from one to five years.
-The Company also offers extended warranties that are imbedded in the price of selected private label products we sell.
+Since May 2010, we also offer extended warranties with selected branded products we sell.
 The product brands that include the extended warranty coverage are offered at three different service levels: (a) a five year unlimited product replacement, (b) a five year one-time product replacement, and (c) a three year one-time product replacement.
-Warranty costs relating to merchandise sold under warranty not covered by vendors are estimated and recorded as warranty obligations at the time of sale based on each product’s historical return rate and historical warranty cost.
-During the second quarter of 2012, the Company updated its estimate of warranty obligations which resulted in a reduction to warranty liabilities of $232,000.
-The standard and extended warranty obligations are recorded as warranty liabilities and included in other current liabilities in the Consolidated Balance Sheets.
-For the fiscal year 2012 and 2011, the activity in our aggregate warranty liabilities was as follows (in thousands):
+Warranty costs relating to merchandise sold under warranty not covered by vendors are estimated and recorded as warranty obligations at the time of sale based on each product's historical return rate and historical warranty cost.
+The standard and extended warranty obligations are recorded as warranty liabilities, included in other current liabilities in the Consolidated Balance Sheets.
+For fiscal 2010 and 2011, the activity in our aggregate warranty liabilities was as follows:

 Marketing costs, including advertising, are expensed as incurred.
-The majority of advertising expense is paid to internet search engine service providers and internet commerce facilitators.
-For fiscal year 2012, 2011 and 2010, the Company recognized advertising costs of $21.1 million, $28.5 million and $19.1 million, respectively.
+The majority of marketing expense is paid to internet search engine service providers and internet commerce facilitators.
+For fiscal 2009, 2010 and 2011, the Company recognized advertising costs of $11.4 million, $16.5 million and $22.4 million, respectively.
 Marketing costs also include depreciation and amortization expense and share-based compensation expense.

-General and administrative expense consists primarily of administrative payroll and related expenses, merchant processing fees, legal and professional fees and other administrative costs.
+General and administrative expense consist primarily of administrative payroll and related expenses, merchant processing fees, legal and professional fees, and other administrative costs.
 General and administrative expense also includes depreciation and amortization expense and share-based compensation expense.

-The Company analyzes lease agreements for operating versus capital lease treatment in accordance with ASC 840 Leases.
-Rent expense for leases designated as operating lease is expensed on a straight-line basis over the term of the lease.
+The Company analyzes lease agreements for operating versus capital lease treatment in accordance with ASC 840 Leases .
+Rent expense for leases designated as operating is expensed on a straight-line basis over the term of the lease.

 Foreign Currency Translation

-For each of the Company’s foreign subsidiaries, the functional currency is its local currency.
+For each of the Company's foreign subsidiaries, the functional currency is its local currency.
 Assets and liabilities of foreign operations are translated into U.S. dollars using the current exchange rates, and revenues and expenses are translated into U.S. dollars using average exchange rates.
-The effects of the foreign currency translation adjustments are included as a component of accumulated other comprehensive income or loss in the Company’s consolidated balance sheets.
+The effects of the foreign currency translation adjustments are included as a component of accumulated other comprehensive income (loss) in stockholders' equity.

-The Company operates in a single reportable segment and reporting revenues by product line or geographic location is impracticable.
-Certain long-lived assets are held in the Philippines (refer to “Note 4 – Property and Equipment, Net”).
-The criteria the Company used to identify its reporting segment are primarily the nature of the products the Company sells and the consolidated operating results that are regularly reviewed by the Company’s chief operating decision maker to assess performance and make operating decisions.
-We identified two reporting units, Base USAP, which is the core auto parts business, and AutoMD, an online automotive repair source, in accordance with ASC 280 Segment Reporting.
-However, AutoMD is considered not material by the Company and did not meet the quantitative thresholds for a reportable segment, thus no segment reporting disclosures were presented.
+The Company operates in one reportable segment and reporting revenues by product line or geographic location is impracticable.
+Certain long-lived assets are held in the Philippines, refer to "Note 4 – Property and Equipment, Net".
+The criteria the Company used to identify our reporting segment are primarily the nature of the products the Company sells and the consolidated operating results that are regularly reviewed by the Company's chief operating decision maker to assess performance and make operating decisions.

 Recent Accounting Pronouncements